Braas Monier Building Group: Growth and acquisitions

 In the early 1950s Braas Monier expanded into non-European markets for the first time by going into South Africa, Australia and Malaysia.
 Further expansion to Southeast Asia and Austria followed in the late 1960s and to other European countries at the beginning of the 1970s.
 The market entries into Japan, Indonesia, Malaysia and the USA between 1973 and 1979 marked one of the strongest expansion periods of the company.
 From 1993 the Group entered further markets like Scandinavia, the Baltic States, Poland and Russia.
 In 2001, the worldwide production network could be expanded to over 200 plants.

 Two of the major acquisitions were Schiedel (1991) and Klöber.
 Since 2011 Braas Monier holds 100% of the Austrian company Bramac.
 In January 2015, the Group announced the acquisition of roof tile manufacturers Tejas Cobert (Spain) and CT Cobert Telhas (Portugal).
 In 2015 and 2016 Braas Monier took over the leading manufacturer of clay roof tiles in Malaysia, Golden Clay Industries (GCI), the Italian clay roof tile manufacturer Ceprano Coperture S.r.l. and the Danish manufacturer of roof accessories J.A.
 Plastindustri S/A.

 Ownership changes

 Redland Braas Building Group

 In 1996, Redland and Braas united their roof tile manufacturing activities and became Redland Braas Building Group.

 Lafarge (Braas) Roofing

 One year later, in 1997, Lafarge, a leading worldwide manufacturer of construction materials, took over Redland and established a new business division, Lafarge Roofing.

 Monier/Private Equity

-In summer 2006, Lafarge started to look for strategic solutions for Lafarge Roofing in order to concentrate more on its core business.
 On 28 February 2007, Lafarge sold the majority of Lafarge Roofing for 2.4 billion euros to private equity investor PAI partners.
 PAI partners now held 65% of the company, Lafarge 35%.
 On 1 January 2008 the Group changed its name from Lafarge Roofing to Monier.

 In June 2010, Monier was taken over by Apollo Global Management, TowerBrook Capital Partners and York Capital Management, in a landmark debt-for-equity restructuring.
 The European Commission approved the acquisition of joint control of Monier by the three firms on 26 April 2012.